 , Water ~ Stone Review,

 .
-She has been honored with a Massachusetts Cultural Council Fellowship (2013), The Syngenta Photography Award (2013), and an Artist Resource Trust Grant (2011).
-She was also a finalist for the Maud Morgan Prize, Museum of Fine Arts, Boston, (2015) and the St Botolph Distinguished Artist Award, (2015).
-Lynton’s work is held in private and public collections, and she is represented by the Miller Yezerski Gallery in Boston; the Dina Mitrani Gallery in Miami; and Goodwin Fine Art, in Denver.
+In 2016, Lynton received the Aaron Siskind Individual Photographer’s Fellowship grant.
+She has also been honored with a Massachusetts Cultural Council Fellowship (2013), The Syngenta Photography Award (2013), and an Artist Resource Trust Grant (2011).
+She has been nominated for the Prix Pictet, and was also a finalist for the Maud Morgan Prize, Museum of Fine Arts, Boston, (2015) and the St Botolph Distinguished Artist Award, (2015).
+Lynton’s work is held in private and public collections, and she is represented by the Dina Mitrani Gallery in Miami; the Goodwin Fine Art, in Denver; and the LA Noble Gallery in London.